Capitol Hill Babysitting Co-op: Cooperative system and history

-The co-op issued scrip, each piece was worth half an hour of babysitting time.
+The co-op issued scrip, with each piece worth half an hour of babysitting time.

 The co-op gave each new member twenty hours' worth of "scrip," and required them to return the same amount when they left the co-op.
 Members of the co-op used scrip to pay for babysitting.
 Each piece of scrip was contractually deemed to pay for half an hour of babysitting.
 To earn more scrip, couples babysat other member's children.
 Administrators in the co-op were responsible for various tasks, such as matching couples needing a babysitter with couples that wanted to babysit.
 To "pay" for the administrative costs of the system, each member had an obligation to contribute fourteen hours' worth of scrip a year (i.e. 28 scrip).
 Some of the administration's scrip went to administrators to be spent and some was simply saved.

 At first, new members of the co-op felt, on average, that they should save more scrip before they began spending.
 So they babysat whenever the opportunity arose, but did not spend the scrip they acquired.
 Since babysitting opportunities only arise when other couples want to go out, there was a shortage of demand for babysitting.
 As a result, the co-op fell into a "recession".
 This illustrates the phenomenon known as the paradox of thrift.

 The administration's initial reaction to the co-op's recession was to add new rules.
 But the measures did not resolve the inadequate demand for babysitting.
 Eventually, the co-op was able to alleviate the issue by giving new members thirty hours' worth of scrip, but only requiring them to return twenty when they left the co-op.

 Within a few years a new problem arose.
 There was too much scrip and a shortage of babysitting.
 As new members joined, more scrip was added to the system until couples had too much, but new members were not able to spend it because no one else wanted to babysit.
 In general, the cooperative experienced regular problems because the administration took in more than it spent, and at times the system added too much scrip into the system via the amount issued to new members.